Schools began using Opportunity Culture in:

 Learn more about Opportunity Culture in Arizona by visiting this website.

 Arizona’s Office of the Maricopa County School Superintendent used funds from a $60 million federal grant to help Phoenix-area districts design and implement Opportunity Culture models beginning in the 2016–17 school year.

-Money used from the Teacher Incentive Fund (TIF) grant will support districts and schools in making the transition to new school models.
-Pay for advanced roles will be funded with each school’s budget, making Opportunity Culture compensation sustainable.
-Less than 2 percent of the TIF grant will be used for temporary transition costs.
+Money from the Teacher Incentive Fund (TIF) grant was used to support districts and schools in making the transition to new school models.
+Pay for advanced roles is funded with each school’s budget, making Opportunity Culture compensation sustainable.
+Less than 2 percent of the TIF grant was used for temporary transition costs.

-Watch: A short video about the progress on the TIF grant for MCESA.
+This short video is about the progress on the TIF grant for Maricopa County.